trycourier/pigeon-weather/README.md

 - [starter](https://github.com/trycourier/pigeon-weather/tree/starter): The initial state of the app
 - [20200311](https://github.com/trycourier/pigeon-weather/tree/20200311) ([video](https://youtu.be/0PakKiz6_hQ)): The result of the 3/11/2020 live stream that set up email and SMS notifications using Courier
+- [20200415](https://github.com/trycourier/pigeon-weather/tree/20200415) ([video](https://youtu.be/XDVtApAa8nw)): The result of the 4/15/2020 live stream that added Slack notifications using Courier